Home Baby Formula Lawsuits Similac Lawsuit

 People are filing Similac and Enfamil lawsuits for similar reasons, but Similac lawsuits are being filed against Abbott Laboratories and Enfamil lawsuits are being filed against Mead Johnson.
 Similac and Enfamil may have slightly different baby formula ingredients, but products made with cow’s milk share the same potential risk for causing NEC in preterm infants.

-Abbott Laboratories has a slightly larger share of the U.S. baby formula market than Mead Johnson, so more babies may be fed with Similac versus Enfamil.
-Abbott provides baby formula to about 47% of infants who receive benefits through the WIC supplemental nutrition program, according to The New York Times.
-Mead Johnson is the next largest manufacturer at 40%.
+Abbott Laboratories holds a slightly larger share of the U.S. baby formula market than Mead Johnson, so more babies may be fed with Similac versus Enfamil.
+According to The

-When judges formed the baby formula lawsuit multidistrict litigation in Illinois, almost all of the first lawsuits moved to the MDL were Similac lawsuits.
+When judges formed the baby formula lawsuit multidistrict litigation in Illinois, almost all of the first lawsuits that moved to the MDL were Similac lawsuits.

 Has Similac Been Recalled?